sambadregmi/sambadregmi.github.io/_pages/research.md

 </p>

 ### Phase II: Body frame and the mobile base
 An autonomous mobile base (a direct drive four wheel robot) was outsourced from [SuperDroid Robots](https://www.superdroidrobots.com/shop/item.aspx/ig52-db4-4wd-all-terrain-heavy-duty-robot-platform/1648/).
 The body frame that would lodge the interactive arm and the electrical accessories was designed as a 3D CAD model.
 It was then fabricated in the university workshop using CNC machining.
-Ultimately, all the three subsystems - robotic arm, body frame, and the mobile base - were assembled.
+All the three subsystems - robotic arm, body frame, and the mobile base - were assembled in our lab.
 <p align="center">
   <img src="https://sambadregmi.github.io/images/Robot_and_Sambad_Regmi.jpg" width="1000" height="750">
 </p>